petrulupascu/Project/README.md

 # Project
 bsc-project
 find pdf in source folder
-if not there, import and compile in overleaf
+if not there it can be imported and compiled in overleaf, or locally.